nordic-institute/harmony-common/doc/harmony-ap_logging_user_guide.md

 This document provides guidance on how the AP generates logs and how to improve further the logging system.

 ### 1.1 Target Audience

+This documentation is written for technical users (system administrators, DevOps, and engineers) who deploy or operate Harmony AP.
+Familiarity with the ELK stack is helpful but not strictly required.

 ### 1.2 Terms and abbreviations